 The University of Oregon defeats The Ohio State University 46–33 on this day in 1939 to win the first-ever NCAA men’s basketball tournament.
 "March Madness," as the tournament became known, has grown exponentially in size and popularity since 1939.
 By 2005, college basketball had become the most popular sporting event among gamblers, after the Super Bowl.
 The majority of that betting takes place at tournament time, when Las Vegas, the internet and office pools around the country see action from sports enthusiasts and once-a-year gamblers alike.

 For the first 12 years of the men’s tournament, only eight teams were invited to participate.
 That number grew steadily until a 65-team tournament format was unveiled in 2001.
-After a “play-in” game between the 64th and 65th seeds, the tournament breaks into four regions of 16 teams.
+In 2011, the field expanded even further, allowing 68 teams to qualify for the "big dance."
+After four “play-in” games between, now known as the First Four, the tournament breaks into four regions of 16 teams.
 The winning teams from those regions comprise the Final Four, who meet in that year’s host city to decide the championship.

 UCLA has won 11 NCAA men’s basketball championships, the most of any school.
 Ten of those titles came over a 12-year stretch from 1964 to 1975, when stars such as Lew Alcindor (who later changed his name to Kareem Abdul-Jabbar) and Bill Walton dominated the competition.
 Kentucky is in second place with eight titles, North Carolina is next with six, followed by Indiana and Duke with five each.

 The NCAA held its first women’s basketball tournament in 1982.
 The women’s tournament started with 32 teams, expanding to 64 teams before the 1994 season.
 Today, the women’s format echoes the men’s, with play in four regions culminating in a Final Four held in a single location.
 The championship is played the day after the men’s, concluding the college basketball season.